Abinesh-joyel/flexi-ui/packages/react-tabs/README.md

 ## 🚀 Features

-- ✅ **Customizable** – Easily style tabs using class-based or BEM-style selectors.
+- ✅ **Customizable** – Easily style tabs using class-based selectors and flexible props.
 - ✅ **Multiple Styles** – Supports **line, segment, and card-based tabs** out of the box.
 - ✅ **Accessible (ARIA Support)** – Ensures keyboard and screen-reader compatibility. _(More enhancements coming soon!)_
 - ✅ **Composable & Extendable** – Implements the **Compound Component Pattern** for better flexibility.